d3vilh/raspberry-gateway/openvpn/openvpn-docker/README.md

 There is already an existing docker-image for openvpn created by [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn) - With over [216](https://github.com/kylemanna/docker-openvpn/issues) issues, [40](https://github.com/kylemanna/docker-openvpn/pulls) open PR's and last commit done in March 2020 I decided to tread this image as not maintained anymore, also It was a good way for me to make myself more familiar with building and setting up docker iamges so that's why I created my own.

-Most of its documentation can be found in the [root](https://github.com/d3vilh/raspberry-gateway) directory, if you want to run it without anything else you'll have to edit the [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L20) (which currently points to the PiHole DNS Server) and if you don't want to use a custom dns-resolve at all you may also want to comment out [this line](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L39).
+Most of its documentation can be found in the [root](https://github.com/d3vilh/raspberry-gateway), if you want to run it without anything else you'll have to edit the [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L20) (which currently points to the PiHole DNS Server) and if you don't want to use a custom dns-resolve at all you may also want to comment out [this line](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L39).

 ### Run this image using a `docker-compose.yml` file